Tien79/railroad-diagrams/live/doc/readme.md

 - expressions grammar as a tutorial [here](https://github.com/gbrault/railroad-diagrams/blob/gh-pages/live/doc/expression.md)
 - sqlite CREATE TABLE as this was one of my orginial needs for this work [here](https://github.com/gbrault/railroad-diagrams/blob/gh-pages/live/doc/CREATE%20TABLE.md)
+- EBNF (according to Niklaus Wirth favor) grammar (see the live tool)

 # Software functional view